synthetic-lab/synbad/README.md

 All inference evals are stored in the `evals/` directory.
 They're written in TypeScript.
 You need to export two things from an eval:

-1. The JSON that reproduces the error, as the const `json`.
+1. The JSON that reproduces the problem, as the const `json`.
 It doesn't have to reproduce it 100% of the time; if the bug appears even 5% of the time, that's fine.
 2. A `test` function that runs some asserts on the output of the response,